Fountain Tire

-Fountain Tire Holdings Ltd. is a Canadian tire dealer and automotive service provider with 160 consumer locations in Central and Western Canada.
-The company also provides tires and tire-related services to commercial truck fleets and off-road vehicles used in agriculture, oil and gas, mining and construction.
+Fountain Tire Holdings Ltd. is a Canadian tire dealer and automotive service provider with a total of 164 consumer service locations and 8 Distribution Centres situated in Central and Western Canada.
+Furthermore, the company offers tires and tire-related services to commercial truck fleets as well as off-road vehicles utilized in the fields of agriculture, oil, gas, mining, and construction.

-Fountain Tire operates on a 50/50 partnership model whereby the majority of Fountain Tire managers own equity in their stores.
-The company was named one of “Canada’s Best Managed Companies” since 1994.
+Fountain Tire adheres to a 50/50 partnership model, in which a significant portion of Fountain Tire managers possess ownership stakes in their respective stores.
+The company has been named one of "Canada's Best Managed Companies" since 1994.

 History

 Fountain Tire was founded in 1956 by Bill Fountain.
 The company started as a small, double-bay garage in Wainwright, Alberta, and offered in-the-field service to farmers.
-As it grew, Bill Fountain decided to offer local managers 50 percent equity in their stores, still in use today.
+As it grew, Bill Fountain decided to offer local managers 50 percent equity in their stores, a practice still in use today.

 In 1976, Bill Fountain was killed in a car accident, leaving behind a network of 19 stores and partners.

 The 1980s included further expansion for Fountain Tire: a move to the new head office in Edmonton and a change in Fountain Tire's expansion strategy.
 On September 24, 1987, Fountain Tire sold 49 percent of its business to Goodyear Canada.
 By the end of the 1990s, 100 new Fountain Tire stores had been added across Western Canada.

 In 2014, Fountain Tire relocated its corporate headquarters to a new facility in the South Edmonton, called Fountain Tire Place.

 In 2016, Fountain Tire reached its 60th anniversary.
 The company launched a 60-day cross-country campaign paying tribute to the 1950s with a drive-in movie tour and giveaways of 60,000 AIR MILES.

-Today, Fountain Tire operates 160 locations in Canada from Victoria, B.C. to Vaughan, Ontario.
+Today, Fountain Tire operates 164 locations across Canada, from Victoria, B.C. to Vaughan, Ontario.